1. Can you tell me what is angular 2 is?

 • Loading ought to be considered as opposed to fully bundled app if the app size is more

-26. How possible is it to define the custom typing for one to avoid the editor warnings?
+26. How might it be possible to define the custom typing for one to avoid the editor warnings?

 27. What is the Shadow Dom?
-How is it helping Angular 2 to do better?
+How does it help Angular 2 function?

 The hidden property within Angular 2 represents a special case.